 Via the Data Exchange Platform (DEP), we can send clients confidential data, such as search reports or communications regarding procedures.
 If necessary, you can also upload files.

-With the DEP, the IPI can send confidential data such as search reports or correspondence concerning procedures to customers.
-The DEP is managed by the IPI and run on its own infrastructure.
-All data is transmitted in encrypted form and stored for a limited period of time.
+The DEP is managed by us and operated on our own infrastructure.
+All data is transmitted in encrypted form and stored for a limited time.

 The IPI’s DEP is not an online storage archive.
 Files that have not been accessed for more than 60 days are automatically deleted.

-If you do not have access to the DEP, but would like to exchange data securely with the IPI, please get in touch with your personal contact person or send an email to email@example.com.
-Please specify for what purpose you wish to use the DEP.
+If you do not have access to the DEP, but would like to exchange data securely with the IPI, please get in touch with your personal contact person or send an email to info.
+Please specify the purpose for which you wish to use the DEP. @ip-search .swiss